 I don’t know about you, but I love brunch.
 I mean, what exactly is brunch?
-As Jerry Seinfeld once said ‘So what’s the deal with brunch?
+As Jerry Seinfeld once said “So what’s the deal with brunch?
 I mean if it’s a combination of breakfast and lunch, how come there’s no lupper or no linner?”

 Strata is a layered casserole dish usually involving bread, eggs, and cheese.
 You can pretty much add in whatever you like to make it yours.
-Though, today I’m sharing a sausage strata recipe.
+Though, today I’m sharing a sausage and egg strata recipe.

 Quiche, however, usually has a pastry base with an egg filling (kinda like a breakfast pie).
 Frittata is typically eggs (and whatever toppings) baked in a pan with no pastry base or bread.

-For this easy breakfast casserole, sausage, bread, milk, eggs, cheese and a few other players come together in perfect foodie harmony for a delicious make ahead breakfast casserole that’s gonna knock your socks off.
+For this easy breakfast bake, sausage, bread, milk, eggs, cheese and a few other players come together in perfect foodie harmony for a delicious egg casserole that’s gonna knock your socks off.

-How to Remove Sausage from Casings
+How To Remove Sausage From Casings

 You will want to remove the sausage from their casing prior to cooking them.
-What you are left with is a mixture akin to ground beef.
-Fry it up nice and crispy and it’s perfect in this strata casserole dish.
-How do you remove the sausage from their casings?
+What you are left with is a mixture akin to ground beef or pork, texture-wise.

 - Cut up through the centre of sausage with scissors.